 New Year 2017 was an odd one.
 Far from being worried about the forthcoming year and expecting to be glad to finally turn my back on such an annus horribilis, it was unnerving to discover melancholia at year’s end and in fact a desire to cling onto 2017, to not let go of any aspect.
 It was the darkest, toughest year of my life but it was mine, it was an achievement, I was challenged, endured and Caroline is alive.
+She has beaten a stage 4, inoperable cancer tumour.
 Amongst the grief and loss I want to hold on to that.

 Wilderness Lessons in Challenge and Growth

 As a teen I completed several challenge hikes with my Venture Scout group, two of which, the 35-mile White Rose Walk in Yorkshire and the 24-mile Yorkshire Three Peaks, are memorable as my first long distance walks without training – the fitness of youth! – and being the only female in the team.
 I remember tea in pint cups on completion of the Three Peaks and a fabric badge for the White Rose walk.

 I also remember the raft of emotions those experiences engendered, particularly the White Rose walk which started at ludicrous o’clock in the dark.
 The following 13 hours were steeped in nerves, excitement, anxiety, fear, desolation, depression, euphoria, relief, anger, rage, happiness, exaltation, joy, irritation, connection, isolation, exhilaration, elation, sadness, wonder, resilience, endurance… I described the event afterwards as experiencing every human emotion in one day!